overturetool/overturetool.github.io/_netmeetings/Net-Meeting-92.md

 ## Overture Language Board Status

 The pure operation RM (RM 27) is now completed.
 Other than that there has been some interest in the UTP model of the VDM semantics.
 The next LB NM is the last meeting of 2015 and every member will step down and there will be a new election round.
+This will all be announced via the core mailing list.

 ## Status of VDMTools Development